-1 TOTAL PAGES SCHEDULE G: After you have completed Schedule G, count the total number of pages.
-Each side of a two-sided form counts as one page.

-- 2. FILER NAME: Enter your full name. - 3.
+- 1 TOTAL PAGES SCHEDULE G: After you have completed Schedule G, count the total number of pages.
+Each side of a two-sided form counts as one page. - 2.
+FILER NAME: Enter your full name. - 3.
 FILER ID: See instructions for Cover Sheet, page 1, section 1. - 4.
 DATE: Enter the date the expenditure was made. - 5.
 PAYEE NAME: See instructions for Schedule F1, section 7. - 6.
 AMOUNT: Enter the exact amount of the expenditure. - "Reimbursement from Political Contributions Intended" box: Check this box if you intend to reimburse yourself for the expenditure.
-(In order to be reimbursed from political contributions in any amount for an expenditure made out of personal funds, you must itemize the expenditure on this schedule and check this box or you must report the expenditure as a loan to yourself on Schedule E.) - 7.
+(In order to be reimbursed from political contributions in any amount for an expenditure made out of personal funds, you must itemize the expenditure on this schedule and check this box, or you must report the expenditure as a loan to yourself on Schedule E.) If you do not check this box at the time you file your report, you cannot correct/amend your report later to check this box without subjecting yourself to a possible penalty. - 7.
 PAYEE ADDRESS: Enter the complete address of the person to whom the expenditure was made. - 8.
 PURPOSE OF EXPENDITURE: See instructions for Schedule F1, section 8. - 9.
 DIRECT CAMPAIGN EXPENDITURE TO BENEFIT CANDIDATE/OFFICEHOLDER: See instructions for Schedule F1, section 9.